cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

           }
           count--

-          // An object has been popped and the current queue is no longer
+          // An object has been popped; the queue is no longer full.
-          // full, so wake up the thread previously blocked on put()
+          // Wake up threads previously blocked on put() due to a full queue. notFull.notify()
-          // because the queue was full.
-          notFull.notify()

           return x